Crane rental software to manage the 8 steps of a successful crane rental process

 The final step from an operational perspective is off-loading all the gear at the point when you get back to the yard.
 This gives the system a final opportunity to remind and validate that everything that was sent out has come back.
 Rather than losing count of mats and pads, you can keep track of exactly what is lost and where and charge back to the customer if appropriate.

 Damages can be noted, work orders automatically created to manage the parts and labor related to damage and these charges can be re-charged to the customer if appropriate.
 If the asset isn’t damaged then it will need a full off-rent inspection.
 Wynne’s crane rental software has a built-in asset workflow that will automatically keep track of the process and make sure nothing is forgotten.

 Summary of Crane Rental Process

 So why do you need a crane rental software to address all of these steps?
 What’s the advantage of tracking all your activities in a system rather than relying on paperwork, spreadsheets, and whiteboards?
-It provides information to better manage your processes and increase your ROI.
+It provides information to better manage your processes and increase your crane rental ROI.
 If you have an accurate picture of not just your main cranes but also your support cranes it helps your salespeople make better decisions when they are talking to customers.
 If you can track your ancillary equipment properly then there are more opportunities for value sales, and fewer opportunities to leave your profit hidden in the mud because you don’t pick up your ancillaries from the job site.

-Tracking your process translates to better visibility of your margins, your project profitability and it feeds back to your crane ROI.
+Tracking your process translates to better visibility of your margins, your project profitability and it feeds back to your crane rental ROI.

 Learn more about Wynne’s Crane Rental Software.